Pax Christi: History

 Pax Christi protesting the U.S. invasion of Iraq (Washington, D.C., March 2008).

 Pax Christi (Latin for Peace of Christ) was established in France in March 1945 by Marthe Dortel-Claudot and Bishop Pierre-Marie Théas, after the Germans had been expelled from France but before the end of World War II in Europe.
 Both were French citizens interested in reconciliation between French and German citizens in the aftermath of the war.

 Some of the first actions of Pax Christi were the organisation of kindness pilgrimages and other actions fostering reconciliation between France and Germany.
 Although Pax Christi initially began as a movement for French-German reconciliation, it expanded its focus and spread to other European countries in the 1950s.
 It grew as “a crusade of prayer for peace among all nations.”

-Pax Christi was recognized as “the official international Catholic peace movement” by Pope Pius XII in 1952.
+Pax Christi was recognized as "the official international Catholic peace movement" by Pope Pius XII in 1952.
 It also has chapters in the United States.
 In the 1960s, it became involved in Mississippi in organizing economic boycotts of businesses that discriminated against blacks, in an effort to support protesters in the civil rights movement, who were trying to end discrimination in facilities and employment.
 It was active in Greenwood, Mississippi, among other places.
 In 1983, Pax Christi International was awarded the UNESCO Peace Education Prize.
 The Pax Christi network membership is made up of 18 national sections and 115 Member Organizations working in over 50 countries.

-In 2017 a bishop has resigned from his post as chairman citing anti-Semitism, He cited in particular the verbal harassment of Jews who attended a lecture sponsored by Pax Christi.
+In 2017 Bishop Manfred Scheuer resigned from his post as chairman of the Austrian branch of Pax Christi, citing anti-Semitism as a reason.
+He cited in particular the verbal harassment of Jews who attended a lecture sponsored by Pax Christi.